-where P corresponds to the number of bits with value 1 in the bitmap [port-subsetIndicator] and xi=[x0i…xν-1i]T , and Wi are as previously described in this Clause, and the corresponding PDSCH EPRE to CSI-RS EPRE is as previously defined in this Clause if the sub-configuration does not indicate a power offset [powerOffset].
+where P corresponds to the number of bits with value 1 in the bitmap portSubsetIndicator and xi=[x0i…xν-1i]T , and Wi are as previously described in this Clause, and the corresponding PDSCH EPRE to CSI-RS EPRE is as previously defined in this Clause if the sub-configuration does not indicate a power offset powerOffset.

-- if a sub-configuration indicates a list of NZP CSI-RS resources, provided by [nzp-CSI-RS-resourceList] and does not indicate a power offset [powerOffset], for CQI calculation for the sub-configuration the UE follows the procedure previously described in this Clause.
+- if a sub-configuration indicates a list of NZP CSI-RS resources, provided by [nzp-CSI-RS-resourceList] and does not indicate a power offset powerOffset, for CQI calculation for the sub-configuration the UE follows the procedure previously described in this Clause.

-- if a sub-configuration indicates a power offset [powerOffset], for CQI calculation, the UE shall assume the corresponding PDSCH signals transmitted on the antenna ports of a CSI-RS resource would have a ratio of EPRE to CSI-RS EPRE equal to the difference between powerControlOffset of the CSI-RS resource, given in Clause 5.2.2.3.1, and [powerOffset], where the difference is expected to take one of the values that can be configured for powerControlOffset of the CSI-RS resource, given in Clause 5.2.2.3.1, and is also expected to take a value that is no larger than the value of powerControlOffset.
+- if a sub-configuration indicates a power offset powerOffset, for CQI calculation, the UE shall assume the corresponding PDSCH signals transmitted on the antenna ports of a CSI-RS resource would have a ratio of EPRE to CSI-RS EPRE equal to the difference between powerControlOffset of the CSI-RS resource, given in Clause 5.2.2.3.1, and powerOffset, where the difference is expected to take one of the values that can be configured for powerControlOffset of the CSI-RS resource, given in Clause 5.2.2.3.1, and is also expected to take a value that is no larger than the value of powerControlOffset.